zchee/neovim-wiki/C-Refactorings-and-Code-Smells-Catalog.md

 List of code smells by [Jeff Atwood][] that may indicate solvable problems and inspire neovim contributors.
 This list was made for object oriented programming, but it's not hard to see how most of them apply to C.

-Work done so far has started to tackle some of these:

- * Big files are being split into smaller ones (**Large Class**)
- * Unnecessary `#ifdef` tests around legacy code are being removed (**Dead Code**)
- * Much more as there are many big changes in progress (e.g. the new Vimscript implementation)

-Much more can be done.
-It's not hard to find many of these smells in neovim's code right now.
-Long methods, long parameter lists, conditional complexity, uncommunicative names, primitive obsession, and solution sprawl to name a few.

-See [the list of functions](http://pastebin.com/TmHJuyCC) from Neovim's source code sorted by size, number of parameters... compiled by @cepko33 (#338).

 #### Code Smells Within Classes (.c files)